inwonakng/inwon.net/data/reading/llm-boost.md

 ---
-title: "Transformers Boost the Performance of Decision Trees on Tabular Data across Sample Sizes"
+title: 'Transformers Boost the Performance of Decision Trees on Tabular Data across Sample Sizes'
-summary: "Summary of the LLM/PFN-Boost paper"
+summary: 'Summary of the LLM/PFN-Boost paper'
 tags:
   - paper-summary
   - boosting